-The GPS sensor on your smartphone is essential for the use of navigational apps and services, such as Google Maps.
-However, sometimes your GPS signal can go wonky.
-There are ways to fix and improve location accuracy.
+The GPS sensor on your smartphone is absolutely essential for the use of navigational apps and various services such as Google Maps.
+However, there are times when your GPS signal can go wonky.
+Here are some ways you can fix and improve location accuracy on your phone.
 We'll show you how!

 - What is GPS?

 - 1. Enable Google Location Accuracy

 - 2. Use a compass app to recalibrate the GPS

 - 7. Bonus: fixing Pokemon GO GPS problems

 It's helpful to understand how GPS works in order to optimize it.
 GPS stands for Global Positioning System and was developed by the US Army in 1973, but it was released for civilian purposes in the eighties.
 It was initially used with 24 satellites but now there are 31 operational GPS satellites in orbit.

 Your smartphone communicates with these satellites via a GPS antenna, which is part of the hardware in the vast majority of current smartphones and tablets.
 The antenna is connected via a driver to the software.
 This means there are three main sources, which GPS problems can arise from:

 - The number of GPS satellites at the current location